carpentries-lab/metagenomics-analysis/_episodes/09-first-steps-R.md

 teaching: 60
 exercises: 0
 questions:
-- "What is R and why is important to be learned?"
+- "What is R and why is it important to learn it?"
 - "What types of data does R language have?"
 - "Data-frames.
 What they are and how to manage them? "
 - "How do I use R tools to manage an R object?"
 objectives:
-- "Undestand why R is important,"
+- "Undestand why R is important."
-- "Learn the types of data that we can manage in R"
+- "Learn the types of data that we can manage in R."
 - "Understand what is a data-frame and manipulate it."
 - "Use the help command to get more insight on R functions."
 keypoints:
 - "RStudio is just one of the myriad of tools to work with data."
-- "Every hability, as programming in R, need practice"
+- "Every hability, as programming in R, needs practice."
 ---

 # RStudio: First steps of a wonderful journey